cmehay/pyentrypoint/README.md

 You can generate configuration for your service with jinga2 template.

-Here an example for an hypothetical ssh config file:
+Here is an example for an hypothetical ssh config file:

 ```jinga
 host server: